Most Effective Products

 Keith's Pro Tips

-"Copper Mesh is mainly used to exclude rats and rodents and may not be helpful in excluding tiny insects that may be able to maneuver around the mesh.
+"Copper Mesh is mainly used to exclude rats and rodents and may not help exclude tiny insects that can maneuver around the mesh.
 Use Caulk to seal off tight spaces or treat the entryway with D-Fense Dust before inserting the Copper mesh."

 Exclusion With Copper Mesh

-Often the best way to deal with pest control problems is to prevent them from happening to begin with.
-That is why exclusion is being stressed more and more to prevent rodents and insects from dealing with your home.
-Exclusion is a safe way to prevent and keep unwanted animals, insects, and rodents from your home because it often doesn’t involve the use of chemicals.
+Often, the best way to deal with pest control problems is to prevent them from happening.
+Exclusion is more stressful in preventing rodents and insects from settling in your home.
+Exclusion is a safe way to prevent and keep unwanted animals, insects, and rodents from your home because it often doesn’t involve using chemicals.
 One important technique to reduce the chances of rodents coming into your home is exclusion with copper mesh.

-At Solutions Pest & Lawn we carry professional copper mesh exclusion products.
-The best thing about this product is that you don’t need to be a professional to apply this to your home as it is easy for any DIYer to pull off.
-On this page, we will inform you about the copper mesh exclusion technique, the benefits of using copper mesh and how to apply the mesh properly.
+At Solutions Pest & Lawn, we carry professional copper mesh exclusion products.
+The best thing about this product is that you don’t need to be a professional to apply it to your home; it is easy for any DIYer to pull off.
+On this page, we will inform you about the copper mesh exclusion technique, the benefits of using copper mesh, and how to apply the mesh properly.
 You can also shop for our copper mesh products here.

 What is Copper Mesh?

-Copper mesh is a highly flexible and versatile material which involves a soft copper material woven in such a way that it creates a sort of wire fence.
-Due to the copper being a softer metal it is used for a variety of different reasons.
+Copper mesh is a highly flexible and versatile material.
+It involves a soft copper material woven in such a way that it creates a sort of wire fence.
+Because copper is a softer metal, it is used for a variety of different reasons.

 Copper wire mesh is ductile, flexible, and has high thermal and electrical conductivity.
 Although it is softer than a similar stainless steel wire mesh, it is also resistant to corrosion from various elements and compounds.

-Aside from pest control exclusion, copper wire mesh is a popular option for many different types of industries, including designers, artists, architects, electricians, and homeowners.
-Homeowners and designers use copper mesh for residential projects including gutter guards, soffit screens, insect screen, fireplace screen, or even custom manufactured infill panels or decorative wall panels.
+Aside from pest control exclusion, copper wire mesh is a popular option for many industries, including designers, artists, architects, electricians, and homeowners.
+Homeowners and designers use copper mesh for residential projects, including gutter guards, soffit screens, insect screens, fireplace screens, or even custom-manufactured infill panels or decorative wall panels.

 Conditions for Applying Copper Mesh

-Exclusion is essentially a homeowner’s first line of defense against a rodent infestation.
-The idea behind this integrated pest management tactic is that it’s much easier (and safer for the environment) to simply keep pests out than to attempt to eliminate an infestation once it takes hold.
-Unfortunately, because rodents are small and sneaky, many commercial buildings and residences have plenty of points of entry for rodents to gain access indoors via squeezing through cracks, holes, plumbing pipes and other openings which can be doorways for rats and mice.
+Exclusion is a homeowner’s first line of defense against a rodent infestation.
+The idea behind this integrated pest management tactic is that it’s much easier (and safer for the environment) to keep pests out than to attempt to eliminate an infestation once it takes hold.
+Unfortunately, because rodents are small and sneaky, many commercial buildings and residences have plenty of points for rodents to gain access indoors by squeezing through cracks, holes, plumbing pipes, and other openings, which can be doorways for rats and mice.

-Copper mesh is an excellent way to exclude rodents from crawling into tight spaces.
-By stuffing copper mesh into holes and openings and other possible points of entry, rodents will be unable to crawl through and will have to go elsewhere to find a place to gather and cause destruction.
-It’s difficult for rodents to chew through and destroy.
+Copper mesh is an excellent way to prevent rodents from crawling into tight spaces.
+By stuffing copper mesh into holes, openings, and other possible points of entry, rodents cannot crawl through and will have to go elsewhere to find a place to gather and cause destruction.
+It’s also difficult for rodents to chew through and destroy.

 Benefits of Copper Mesh

-There are a number of advantages that using copper mesh as a means of exclusion brings.
-Here are just a few of the reasons why its such an important exclusion tool:
+There are several advantages to using copper mesh as a means of exclusion.
+Here are just a few of the reasons why it's such a vital exclusion tool:

-• Flexibility: the moldable and adaptable properties of copper mesh make it simple to incorporate and work with.
-The material can be formed and fit into tight spots to fill voids.
+• Flexibility: Copper mesh's moldable and adaptable properties make it simple to incorporate and work with.
+The material can be formed and fitted into tight spots to fill voids.

-• Quality: despite the fact that it is delicate, copper mesh can withstand harsh conditions, allowing it to endure and last for a long time.
+• Quality: Although delicate, copper mesh can withstand harsh conditions, allowing it to endure and last a long time.

-• Low thermal expansion: copper has high electrical conductivity, but at the same time is highly tolerant of heat and works well in maintaining shape and volume.
+• Low thermal expansion: Copper has high electrical conductivity but is also highly tolerant of heat and works well in maintaining shape and volume.

-• Bacteria-free: bacteria do not grow on this kind of mesh, which is an especially important factor for those that are health conscious and don’t want a health hazard
+• Bacteria-free: bacteria do not grow on this kind of mesh, which is an especially important factor for those who are health conscious and don’t want a health hazard

-• Sturdiness and simple upkeep: copper mesh structures keep going quite a while and don't require any special maintenance measures
+• Sturdiness and simple upkeep: Copper mesh structures last a long time and don't require special maintenance measures.

 Drawbacks of using Copper Mesh

-There are really not any noteworthy drawbacks of using copper mesh.
-They are affordably priced, easy to use, and apply and are durable and long-lasting and get the job done right to keep rodents, birds and other insect pests out.
+There are really not any noteworthy drawbacks to using copper mesh.
+It is affordably priced, easy to use and apply, durable and long-lasting, and gets the job done right to keep rodents, birds, and other insect pests out.

 Our Recommendation